 When you put your house on the market, the thing that will sometimes kick a potential buyer over the edge is equipping the house with cool tech gizmos.
+Here are four technology tricks for selling your home.

 1. Pop and Lock Your Property